 - Independent midwife: You can choose to have your own midwife LMC, who provides care throughout your pregnancy and until your baby is about six weeks old.

 - Hospital setting: If you wish to be taken care of in a hospital setting, you can see a hospital-based midwife LMC.
 Which hospital depends on where you live, talk to your nurse of doctor about this.

 - Specialist care: Talk with your nurse or doctor if you want more information about care from an obstetrician LMC.

-Remember as well as having an LMC, you can pay to see one of our doctors or nurses for any maternity concern, and we have a gynaecology service too.
+Remember, as well as having an LMC, you can pay to see one of our doctors or nurses for any maternity-related concerns, and we have a gynaecology service too.

 Didn’t plan on having a baby?

 We can also care for you if you are unhappy about being pregnant or the possibility that you might be pregnant.
 We can talk you through various options such as adoption, foster care or abortion.